Wondering if your nagging cold is actually an allergy? Or what about your

 Steroid Nasal Sprays

-These prescription sprays work very well to reduce the swelling in your nose so you can breathe better.
+These sprays work very well to reduce the swelling in your nose so you can breathe better.
 They also help stop a drippy nose.
 It takes a few days to weeks before you’ll notice your symptoms getting better.

 Side effects can include headache, sore throat, nosebleed, or cough.